amacfie/fastapi_returns_inferring_router/README.md

 app = fastapi.FastAPI()

-# one param is added to, APIRouter, called get_status_code.
+# one param is added to APIRouter, called get_status_code.
 # pass a function that can take either a return type or return value and returns
 # the HTTP status code you wish to use it for
 r = ReturnsInferringRouter(get_status_code=lambda x: x.status_code())